Is WordPress dying? What the W3Techs market-share data actually says

 The short answer before anyone panics

 WordPress is not dying.
-It is shedding fractions of a percentage point month after month, now for the sixth time in a row, but it still powers 41.9 percent of all websites on the internet and roughly 59.4 percent of the sites that use any recognized CMS at all.
+It has been shedding fractions of a percentage point month after month since late 2025, but it still powers 41.5 percent of all websites on the internet and roughly 59.2 percent of the sites that use any recognized CMS at all.
 The nearest rival, Shopify, sits near 5.2 percent.
 That means WordPress is still about eight times larger than whatever is next in line.
-The headline about six months of decline is true.
+The headline about a sustained decline is true.
 The conclusion that the platform is winding down is not.

 I run a WordPress agency and I have helped organize the European side of this ecosystem for years.
 I am not writing this to defend my own stack.
 I am writing it because clients have started forwarding these charts asking whether they should flee to a no-code builder.
 The short answer is: look at who is actually gaining in this data, because it is not a competing CMS.